pnatsi/StrangeOrthoFilter/README.md

 # StrangeOrthoRemover

-A script to remove orthogroups with strange species composition, according to a list of labelled (by the user) species. <br>
+A script to remove orthogroups with strange species composition, according to a list of labelled species provided by the user. <br>
 Orthogroups with only one species present or with a larger size but with heterogeneous composition will be removed.

 ## Arguments